 And that’s HER2-positive treatment summed up

 We hope that you now better understand your treatment options and can feel confident in discussions with your care team.
-Whilst we have included HER2-positive treatment currently available on the NHS, there are current clinical trials being run and new treatments may become available in the near future.
+Whilst we have included HER2-positive treatment currently available on the NHS, there are currently clinical trials being run and new treatments may become available in the near future.
 We want to make sure you are kept informed so make sure to follow our Instagram and Twitter for any updates.

 - Arteaga, C., Sliwkowski, M., Osborne, K., Perez, E., Puglisi, F., Gianni, L. 2011.
 Treatment of HER2-positive breast cancer: current status and future perspectives.
 Nat.
 Rev. Clin.
 Oncol.
 9, 16–32.